robertderidder/NNCV/Final assignment/README.md

 The following parameters were tested:
-1. Which backbone performs best for this task: ResNet50, ResNet101
+1. Which backbone performs best for this task: ResNet50, ResNet101 ResNet101 performed better
 2. Train backbone or not?
+    Training the backbone improved the result significantly
 3. Which loss: Cross-entropy or Generalised Dice, or combination
 4. Which combination of starting learning rate + decay
+    a.
+Polynomial decay, or Cosine_annealing with warm restarts
 5. Output stride 16 vs 32.
 6. Batch size 16 vs 32 vs 64